 25 March 2019

-During his visit Kaye will deliver a seminar to IIASA staff entitled “Viewing the Earth’s Global Environment from Space: From Scientific Knowledge to Societal Benefits.”
+During his visit Kaye delivered a seminar to IIASA staff entitled “Viewing the Earth’s Global Environment from Space: From Scientific Knowledge to Societal Benefits.”

-He will also meet with IIASA Director General Albert van Jaarsveld and IIASA researchers including representatives from the IIASA Air Quality and Greenhouse Gases Program, the IIASA Ecosystems Services and Management Program and the IIASA Risk and Resilience Program.
+He also met with IIASA Director General Albert van Jaarsveld and IIASA researchers including representatives from the IIASA Air Quality and Greenhouse Gases Program, the IIASA Ecosystems Services and Management Program and the IIASA Risk and Resilience Program.

 Jack Kaye is Associate Director for Research of the Earth Science Division (ESD) within NASA’s Science Mission Directorate (SMD).
 He is responsible for the research and data analysis programs for Earth System Science, covering the broad spectrum of scientific disciplines that constitute it.
 Kaye represents NASA in many interagency and international activities, and has been an active participant in the US Global Change Research Program (USGCRP) in the Subcommittee on Global Change.